MaureenMbugua/Property-Performance-Analysis/README.md

 The project includes SQL-based analysis to explore key performance metrics such as rent billed, arrears, and occupancy across locations and properties.

-> For the full SQL queries, refer to the query file: [README.md](https://github.com/MaureenMbugua/Bank-Transactions-Analysis/blob/main/README.md)
+> For the full SQL queries, refer to the query file: [SQL Queries](https://github.com/MaureenMbugua/Property-Performance-Analysis/blob/main/SQL_Queries_Property_Performance.sql)

 ### Dashboard